UFAL-DSG/alex/alex/applications/PublicTransportInfoEN/README.rst

-Public Transport Info, Czech - telephone service
+Public Transport Info, English - telephone service
 ============================================================

 Description
 -----------

-This application provides information about public transport connections in Czech Republic using the Czech language.
-Just say (in Czech) your origin and destination stops and the application will find and tell you about the available connections.
+This application provides information about public transport connections in New York using English language.
+Just say origin and destination stops and the application will find and tell you about the available connections.
 You can also specify a departure or arrival time if necessary.
 It offers bus, tram and metro city connections, and bus and train inter-city connections.

-The application is available at the toll-free telephone number +420 800 899 998.
+The application is available at the telephone number 1-855-528-7350.

 You can also: